patademahesh/Distributed-Video-Transcoding/README.md

-# Simple Scalable, Parallel, Multi-bitrate Video Transcoding
+# Distributed Multi-bitrate Video Transcoding
-Simple Scalable, Parallel, Multi-bitrate Video Transcoding On Centos / Ubuntu / Suse / RedHat (Bash Scripts)
+Distributed Multi-bitrate Video Transcoding On Centos / Ubuntu / Suse / RedHat (Bash Scripts)

 Multi-bitrate Video processing requires lots of computing power and time to process full movie.
 There are different open source video transcoding and processing tools freely available in Linux, like libav-tools, ffmpeg, mencoder, and handbrake.
 However, none of these tools support **PARALLEL** computing easily.